 By Keisha Jackson

 Keisha Jackson is a 22-year retired Air Force veteran.
-After caring for her mother who had Stage Four inoperable lung cancer, Keisha began learning about caregiver resources to share with other caregivers.
+After caring for her mother, who had Stage Four inoperable lung cancer, Keisha started learning about caregiver resources to share with other caregivers.